jamesmiller5/cah/backlog.md

 ===============================================================================
 * Setup Integration-Test for both Server and Client

-* Scale card font size correctly so the text doesn't run out of the cards.
 * Scale the game board so that it doesn't get overlapped by the cards for all devices.
 * Scale CAH logo on cards correctly.